JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7879 days**.

-And here is a just a random fact -  **Walt Disney holds the world record for the most Academy Awards won by one person, he has won twenty statuettes, and twelve other plaques and certificates**.
+And here is a just a random fact -  **This common everyday occurrence composed of 59% nitrogen, 21% hydrogen, and 9% dioxide is called a `fart`.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)